hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/lectures_and_discourses/039_steps_to_realisation.md

 snow, because they take no thought for the body; it is left to itself, as if it were a foreign thing.

-The next qualification required is Shraddhâ, faith.
+The next qualification required is Shraddhā, faith.
 One must have tremendous faith in religion and God.
-Until one has it, one cannot aspire to be a Jnâni.
+Until one has it, one cannot aspire to be a Jnāni.
 A great sage once told me that not one in twenty millions in this world believed in God.
 I asked him why, and he told me, "Suppose there is a thief in this room, and he gets to know that there is a mass of gold in the next room, and only a very thin partition